alleyinteractive/ad-layers/README.md

 ## Ad Layers

 Shows a list of all available ad layers.
-This uses a standard WordPress List Table.
+This uses a standard WordPress List Table with columns added for all of the ad layer specific fields listed below.

 ## Add New Ad Layer